semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 Webhooks are a feature available in Semgrep's team tier and above.

-Webhooks are a generic method for Semgrep to POST JSON-formatted findings after each scan to your URL endpoint.
+Webhooks are a generic method for Semgrep to post JSON-formatted findings after each scan to your URL endpoint.
 Simply provide a **Name** and **Webhook URL.**

-Here's the output of a succesful test:

 ![Successful webhook integration test](../img/webhook-successful-test.png)

 ### See also: